Professor Martin Clayton

 - Clayton, Martin (2001).
 Rock to Raga: the many lives of the Indian guitar.
 In Guitar Cultures.
 Bennett, Andy & Dawe, Kevin Oxford, UK: Berg.
 179-208.

-- Alborno, Paolo, Clayton, Martin, Keller, Peter, Volpe, Gualtiero & Camurri, Antonio (2015), Automated video analysis of interpersonal entrainment in Indian music performance, 15(4): Proceedings of the 7th International Conference on Intelligent Technologies for Interactive Entertainment.
+- Alborno, Paolo, Clayton, Martin, Keller, Peter, Volpe, Gualtiero & Camurri, Antonio (2015), Automated video analysis of interpersonal entrainment in Indian music performance, 15: 7th International Conference on Intelligent Technologies for Interactive Entertainment.
 Torino, Italy, EAI, e3.

 - Jakubowski, Kelly, Eerola, Tuomas, Alborno, Paolo, Volpe, Gualtiero, Camurri, Antonio & Clayton, Martin (2017).
 Extracting Coarse Body Movements from Video in Music Performance: A Comparison of Automated Computer Vision Techniques with Motion Capture Data.
 Frontiers in Digital Humanities, section Digital Musicology 4: 9.